-Preview screeners must be on DVD (we accept both NTSC and PAL formats) or secure online link.
+Preview screeners must be on DVD (we accept both NTSC and PAL formats) or secure online Vimeo link.

 Please ensure your DVD is set to ‘all regions’.

 Secure online links:

 Please ensure the password used to protect the link is unchangeable and does not expire until June 2015.
 If the link does not work initially you will be contacted to work through the issue but if the password expires you will not be contacted and your film may not be able to consider the film for selection.